elsassph/hxtsdgen/README.md

 #### No automatic export

-Currently all the types have to be explictly exposed; types used by functions won't be automatically exported so everything must be currently annotated for export.
+Currently all the types have to be explicitly exposed; types used by functions won't be automatically exported so everything must be currently annotated for export.

 #### Abstract enums

-`hxtsdgen` can generate TypeScript [const enums](https://www.typescriptlang.org/docs/handbook/enums.html), which are a pure compiler construction, substitued at compile time with their value.
+`hxtsdgen` can generate TypeScript [const enums](https://www.typescriptlang.org/docs/handbook/enums.html), which are a pure compiler construction, substituted at compile time with their value.

 However `.ts` code can be compiled by 2 compilers: TypeScript and Babel.